 - identify and describe types of energy and energy conversions;

-- identify and define fossil fuels, non-renewable energy sources, and renewable energy sources, and their origins;
+- identify and define fossil fuels, non-renewable energy sources, and renewable energy sources, and their origins and characteristics;

 - analyze the energy data provided in charts and graphs;